azsry/phasmophobia_mechanics/README.md

 Ghost orbs only spawn in the ghost's favourite room.
 This favourite room is designated on ghost spawn

 ## Spirit Box
+- Ghosts can only respond once every 10 seconds
 - Ghost responses only work if you are using Local Push to Talk or have a VR headset on
 - Ghosts will not respond if you are more than 3m away from them, or are on a different floor
 - Ghosts that only respond to one person are shy